Join us for an adventure in flavor!

 Alpana’s Tips

-• Proper Cookware: Use a heavy-bottomed skillet or Dutch oven for even heat distribution.
-This ensures the steak cooks uniformly, enhancing its tenderness.
+- Proper Cookware: I use a heavy-bottomed skillet or Dutch oven when cooking the steak because it helps with even heat distribution.
+This ensures the steak cooks uniformly, which really helps in making it tender and delicious.

 Bistec Encebollado, on our Gypsy Plate… With onions removed for my onionphobic husband!